-Entrance requirements: Doctoral trained health professionals outside of MSM and College level graduates with a Bachelor's or Master's degree are required to submit the following documents:
+Doctoral trained health professionals outside of MSM and College level graduates with a Bachelor's or Master's degree are required to submit the following documents:

 - Three individual letters of recommendation from persons who are capable of speaking to your professional skills and goals.
-(Two letters for undergraduate/master level graduates.) - Two to Three-page research abstract or narrative. - Fully completed online application. - Transcripts: both undergraduate and graduate level - International student: TOEFL and transcript evaluation required. - Other documents as noted by the Admissions Office. - Submit GRE scores
+(Two letters for undergraduate/master level graduates) - Two to Three-page research abstract or narrative outlining research interest. - Fully completed online application.

+- Official Transcripts: both undergraduate and graduate level. - International student: TOEFL and transcript evaluation required. - Additional documents as noted by the Admissions Office.